 Your teacher partners will be able to provide guidance about many aspects of teaching, such as the age-appropriateness and accessibility of the lessons, strategies to engage students, and classroom and materials management.
 After a lesson, teachers can provide constructive feedback and help facilitate reflection about the lesson.
 SEP can also support you in your lesson planning.
 First, SEP is home to the Daly Ralston Resource Center, a lending library of more than 3,000 materials that support hands-on health and science lessons.
 The Resource Center collections include organ specimens, human organ models, charts, books, videos and equipment, such as classroom sets of stopwatches and stethoscopes.
 Additionally, the Resource Center staff are skilled science educators who can help you design your lessons.
 Our online collection of science and health lessons, SEPLessons, provides detailed lesson plans developed by SEP partnership teams and a lesson plan template to guide your team in creating lessons.

-UCSF graduate students, postdocs, SRAs, can participate in our elementary level programs, STAT or our middle and high school level program, Bio&ChemTeach.
+UCSF graduate students, postdocs, SRAs, other staff scientists and faculty can participate in our elementary level programs, STAT or our middle and high school level program, Bio&ChemTeach.
 Students from the Schools of Pharmacy, Dentistry, Nursing, or Physical Therapy can participate in our HealthTeach program and medical students can participate in MedTeach and work with elementary teachers and their students.

 Volunteers interested in a more intensive program might be interested in Pathways, a year-long partnership program at the high school level.
 This program is specifically designed to promote access to and engagement in science learning among students traditionally underrepresented in the sciences.

 Applications for the 2015-2016 partnership programs are now available!
 Applications are due by November 6, 2015

 - UCSF graduate students, postdocs, SRAs/staff, and faculty, click here to complete an application